achieven/my-pages/README.md

 This is a my main website from which you can surf into the other websites I built.
-Go to http://achievendar.tk to see it, or test.achievendar.tk if it doesn't work (it could be down due to cost issues, until I decide i'm keeping it on permanently).
+Go to http://achievendar.tk to see it, or http://test.achievendar.tk if it doesn't work (it could be down due to cost issues, until I decide i'm keeping it on permanently).
 Contact me in achievendar@gmail.com if you want to specifically see it live.